Search & Register for Workshops

 Date(s) Meeting Day(s) Time Location

-Prerequisites: Where a license number is requested, please enter the last 5-digits of your Social Security number.
-It is required for the TEACH upload.
+Where a License Number is requested, please include the last 5 digits of your Social Security Number.
+This information is required to upload your certificate of completion to the TEACH site.

 Date(s) Meeting Day(s) Time Location